 What is CBD Oil?

-CBD oil is a medicinal and health supplement whose active ingredient is cannabidiol (CBD).
+CBD oil is a tincture that is made from cannabidiol (CBD), a compound derived from the hemp plant.
 CBD is a molecule from the family of cannabinoids, of which there are two primary types:

 - Phytocannabinoids – These are cannabinoids from plants, primarily the cannabis plant.
 There are over 60 other phytocannabinoids present in cannabis.